Capital Free Press

 I was appalled at Trumps latest rally where Republican Senator Rand Paul was apparently eager to sell out everything he’s claimed to believe in, in exchange for some applause and a metaphorical Kiss From Daddy.
 I saw these headlines the next day: Rand Paul Is the Latest Republican to Abandon All His Values for Some Applause at a Trump Rally.
 Until now, Rand Paul had pretty much built his whole political career on the idea that the government should stay out of people’s lives.
-I was so upset I jumped up from the breakfast table to show my husband the latest news and my glasses went flying off my face.
+I was so upset I jumped up from the breakfast table to show my husband the latest news and my coveted Ray Ban glasses went flying off my face.
 As I pivoted to pick them up, I instead stepped on the frames, breaking them and one lens.
 Great start to a day I thought.
 Now I need another pair of reading glasses.
 And it's such a hassle to get to an eyeglass frame store since we live way out in the country.
 Grrr.

 Fortunately my partner calmly and quickly did a search online for eyeglasses frames for women and found a website where you can pick out frames on the site, select your lens preference and send in your prescription.
 They will make a new pair of glasses and mail them to you.
-Luckily I found the same type of frames that I crushed.
+Luckily I found the exact same Ray Ban frames that I crushed.
 I scanned my most recent prescription and sent in my order.
-I also called a spoke to a customer service person who was knowledgable to make sure everything was correct.
+I also called a spoke to a customer service person who was knowledgeable to make sure everything was correct.
 When the glasses finally arrived I was so pleased.
-I wish I could say the same thing about what is happening with our government, but as long as Trump is trammpling all my long held beliefs, its tough.
+I wish I could say the same thing about what is happening with our government, but as long as Trump is trampling all my long held beliefs, its tough.
 Where is Ron Paul when we really need someone to speak out.
 Well he is out there.
 This past spring he spoke at Duke University.
 He argued that liberty is grounded in nonviolence and nonaggression, and that U.S. foreign policy should be based on the “golden rule” of not doing to other countries what the United States would not want done to itself.
 Paul also underscored the importance of being well educated about issues, staying curious for new and expanded knowledge and constantly sharing new ideas.
 He said that he is confident that individuals can and should play a role in creating the change they wish to see as long as they are a participant in sharing and spreading ideas.
 Paul also explained that libertarians must be tolerant of other people, allowing them to do anything they want as long as they do not hurt others.
 I wonder what he thinks of Trump, as a person and his Presidential governing style.

 Liberty Republicans Fell Flat on Tuesday